trueheart78/trueheart78.com/games.md

 ## :heart_eyes: For Funsies [:top:][top]

-1. Assassin's Creed: Odyssey (XB1) <!-- Feb 2020 -->
-   * Re-purchased it and re-playing it again on Xbox.
-   * Have fully explored the world.
-Now, I just need to do the quests.
 1. Dark Souls 3 (XSX) <!-- Jul -->
    * 60 FPS thanks to FPS Boost. :heart:
    * Will be fun to revisit.
 1. Valentino Rossi: The Game (XB1) :cd: <!-- Aug -->
-1. Tilt Brush (VR) <!-- Oct 2020 -->

 <!-- for-fun:end -->